 b.
 When the 5GMSd Application Provider delegated the service access information handling to the 5GMS System, then a reference to the Service Access Information (e.g. an URL) is provided.
 The Media Session Handler fetches the full Service Access Information later from the 5GMSd AF.

+c.
+When the 5GMSd Application Provider asks for a 3GPP Service URL to be provided, then the Service Access Information is provided as a 3GPP Service URL for 5G Media Streaming.
+In an alternative, the 5GMSd Application Provider may form the 3GPP Service URL from the raw Service Access Information it is provided with.

 8. When content hosting is offered and has been selected in step 4, the 5GMSd Application Provider can start supplying content at the M2d ingest interface.
 In the case of progressive download or on-demand DASH sessions, the 5GMSd Application Provider makes the content assets available.
 In the case of Live DASH streaming sessions, the 5GMSd Application Provider starts supplying the live content.

 9. The 5GMSd Application Provider executes Service Announcement and updates the UEs (during the lifetime of the Provisioning Session).